rabobank-nederland/omnikassa-sdk-doc/README.md

 this case.

 <a name="cards-on-file"></a>
-#### Allow customers to save credit cards at rabo smart pay
+#### Allow customers to save cards at rabo smart pay
-Smart pay now allows customers to save their cards for a webshop, and this can speed up the checkout process when customers come back to the same webshop using the same same credit card for checkout.

-This feature is enabled if:
-1. Webshop is configured via the merchant dashboard for the Cards on File feature;
-2. During order announcement, a `shopperRef` is provided and `emailAddress` of `customerInformation` is provided;
+Implementing Card-on-File (CoF) functionality enables merchants' website to securely store shoppers’ payment card details for future transactions.
+This feature is particularly useful for enhancing the customer experience by streamlining repeat purchases.
+Once a card is stored, returning customers can complete checkouts without re-entering their payment information, reducing friction and increasing conversion rates.
+CoF is fully PCI-compliant and integrates with your existing payment infrastructure, ensuring both security and convenience.

+Enable this feature by:
+1. Enabling Card-on-File (CoF) in the merchant dashboard.
+2. Including `shopperRef` and `customerInformation.emailAddress` in the order request.
-3. The value of `paymentBrandMetaData.enableCardOnFile` is `true`;
+3. Setting `paymentBrandMetaData.enableCardOnFile` to `true`

-Merchants will be able to manage the saved credit cards on behave of customers if necessary.
+Two API endpoints are available for merchants to manage saved cards: one allows them to retrieve a complete list of saved cards associated with a specific shopper, and the other enables them to delete a saved card for that shopper.

 **Java**
 ```java